Eliga/sublime-update-package-js/README.md

 # sublime-update-package-js

-Sublime Text 3 plugin to update package.js based on files in directory
+Sublime Text 3 plugin to update package.js based on files in directory of a Meteor project.

-Your project has to be structured like a meteor application:
+Your project has to be structured like a Meteor application:
  - lib contains the client & server code
  - client contains the client code
  - server contains the server code